So, You Don’t Think Sunscreen Is Important?

 When you no longer have healthy undamaged collagen or connective tissue in your skin you won’t be happy with yourself.
 This loss of healthy collagen leads to the loss of elasticity in your skin.

 This, my friend, is what causes wrinkles.
 Saggy and old-looking skin will appear sooner than it should.
 Who wants to look old before they should?
+This link will take you to an article about those who did and those who didn’t protect themselves from the sun.

 Your collagen is a major working component of the connective tissues that make up several body parts, including tendons, ligaments, skin, and muscles.
 The collagen in your body has many important functions, including providing your skin with a healthy structure.
-Then added to all that, it helps in strengthening your joints and bones
+Then added to all that, it helps strengthen your joints and bones

 When you expose your skin to too much sun the DNA of your skin cell can be affected.
 This affects how your outer skin layers protect the inner layers of your skin where the collagen is made and put to use.